 Ensure Subscribers Know Your Launch Date And Time

 How can someone be there to back you when you launch when they don’t know your launch date and time?
 Be sure that this information is front and center in your final emails before launch.
 People often forget to include timezones in their email; is your launch in PT?
 ET?
 GMT?

 Use Mailchimp To Get Started

 After using (and struggling through) so many different email services, it’s a no-brainer for me to recommend Mailchimp.
 It’s the easiest platform to get up and running, even for a complete beginner when it comes to your pre-launch email campaign.
-If you’re not sure what to do, I’ve created a free online course to take you through setting up your landing page and email marketing for your crowdfunding launch.
+If you’re not sure what to do, I’ve created an online course to take you through setting up your landing page and email marketing for your crowdfunding launch.